People are boycotting Costco for requiring shoppers to wear masks in stores — and it reveals the frightening misconceptions that still exist about the pandemic

 - Visit Business Insider’s homepage for more stories.

-Costco will soon require its shoppers to wear masks while in stores.
+Costco will soon require shoppers to wear masks in its stores.
 And some members of the warehouse chain are not pleased with the policy change.

 “Adios #Costco!
-Won’t be renewing my membership!,” a user posted on Twitter on Tuesday in response to the new policy.
+Won’t be renewing my membership!” a Twitter user said on Tuesday in response to the new policy.
 “I REFUSE to mask up for the low IQ mob that’s falling for the propaganda, not to mention the health risks by restricting oxygen!”

 Adios #Costco!
 Won’t be renewing my membership!